-Here are some of the blogs I follow and enjoy:
+Here are some of the blogs I follow and enjoy (in no particular order):

 - Daily Academic Freedom – Shannon Dea’s semi-updated blogging about academic freedom in Canada and beyond.

 - Understanding Society – Daniel Little posts regularly about the philosophy of the social sciences.
 While it is generally more expository than creative, I find his blogging is relentlessly useful.

 - Department of Deviance – I don’t know Amy Olberding personally, but she comes across as perfectly funny, smart, and kind.

 - Footnotes to Plato — Massimo Pigliucci’s blog, which mixes science with philosophilia.